Thomas Silvera, Father Of 3-Year-Old Who Died When His School Fed Him Grilled Cheese, Vows To ‘Keep Fighting’

 A 3-year-old boy allegedly died last week after an employee at his preschool fed him a grilled cheese.
-Father, Thomas Silvera, claims that everything possible was done to inform the school of his son, Elijah Silvera’s, severe dairy allergy before the tragic incident including providing proper paperwork and medication.
+The child’s father, Thomas Silvera, claims that everything possible was done to inform the school of his son Elijah Silvera’s severe dairy allergy before the tragic incident, including providing proper paperwork and medication.
 Silvera insists that more action is required in reprimanding the school and ensuring the avoidance of such devastating mistakes in the future.

 According to ABC News, although the Seventh Avenue Center for Family Services in Harlem had documented information regarding Elijah’s allergy and medication to assist them should such a mishap occur, the school did not follow proper protocol.
 After eating a grilled cheese given to him by a school supervisor, available medication was not dispersed, and 911 was not called.
 Rather, Elijah’s mother was called to take him to the hospital, where he later went into anaphylactic shock and died.